-However the lived experience of residents at a similar site in Carrington St, North Strathfield is very different.
-Many residents there have suffered severe cracking in their homes from tunnelling 40 metres below them, and are having difficulties ensuring contractors and the government accept responsibility for extensive repairs(1).
+Residents on similar tunnelling projects in Sydney have experienced this.
+At a site in Carrington St, North Strathfield, many residents suffered severe cracking in their homes from tunnelling 40 metres below them, and had difficulties ensuring contractors and the government accepted responsibility for extensive repairs(1).

-Additionally, last-minute changes to the depth of tunnelling well after the final design have been announced for residents of Leichhardt and nearby suburbs; depths understood to be 40 metres below homes are now up to 20 metres shallower(2).
+Additionally, last-minute changes to the depth of tunnelling well after the final design were announced for residents of Leichhardt and nearby suburbs; depths understood to be 40 metres below homes were changed up to 20 metres shallower(2).